scloud19/SECipedia/apache/apache_basics.md

                 OR to immediately exit if they're not serving anything Parent re-reads its config files and re-opens its log files, as each child dies off the parent replaces it with a child from the new generation of the configuration and the child begins serving new requests immediately.

+            This will always respect the process control directive of the MPMs So, the number of processes and threads available for serving clients will be maintained throughout the restart process